MCUdude/SigmaDSP/README.md

 ## Supported DSPs
-Only the ADAU1701 is supported for now.
-I'm planing to add the ADAU1442/ADAU1445/ADAU1446 in the future.
+Only the ADAU1701, ADAU1702 and ADAU1401 are supported.

 ## Exporting a SigmaStudio project for use with the SigmaDSP library